-The slogan of the state is the treasure base of the nation as it accounts for 90% of Nigeria’s oil deposits and foreign oil reserve.
+The slogan of the state is the treasure base of the nation as it accounts for 90% of Nigeria’s oil deposits and foreign oil reserves.

 Delta State (GDP: $16,74 Billion)

-Referred to as the big heart which is its slogan, Delta State is located in the southern part of Nigeria and is amongst the major states that makes up the Niger Delta oil rich region.
+Referred to as the big heart which is its slogan, Delta State is located in the southern part of Nigeria and is amongst the major states that make up the Niger Delta oil-rich region.